Pythagoras: On Greek philosophy

 Sizeable Pythagorean communities existed in Magna Graecia, Phlius, and Thebes during the early fourth century BC.
 Around the same time, the Pythagorean philosopher Archytas was highly influential on the politics of the city of Tarentum in Magna Graecia.
 According to later tradition, Archytas was elected as strategos ("general") seven times, even though others were prohibited from serving more than a year.
 Archytas was also a renowned mathematician and musician.
 He was a close friend of Plato and he is quoted in Plato's Republic.
 Aristotle states that the philosophy of Plato was heavily dependent on the teachings of the Pythagoreans.
 Cicero repeats this statement, remarking that Platonem ferunt didicisse Pythagorea omnia ("They say Plato learned all things Pythagorean").
 According to Charles H. Kahn, Plato's middle dialogues, including Meno, Phaedo, and The Republic, have a strong "Pythagorean coloring", and his last few dialogues (particularly Philebus and Timaeus) are extremely Pythagorean in character.

+The poet Heraclitus of Ephesus (fl. c.
+500 BC), who was born a few miles across the sea from Samos and may have lived within Pythagoras's lifetime, mocked Pythagoras as a clever charlatan, remarking that "Pythagoras, son of Mnesarchus, practiced inquiry more than any other man, and selecting from these writings he manufactured a wisdom for himself—much learning, artful knavery."
+Alcmaeon of Croton (fl. c.
+450 BC), a doctor who lived in Croton at around the same time Pythagoras lived there, incorporates many Pythagorean teachings into his writings and alludes to having possibly known Pythagoras personally.
+The Greek poets Ion of Chios (c.
+480 BC) and Empedocles of Acragas (c.
+493 BC) both express admiration for Pythagoras in their poems.

 According to R. M. Hare, Plato's Republic may be partially based on the "tightly organised community of like-minded thinkers" established by Pythagoras at Croton.
 Additionally, Plato may have borrowed from Pythagoras the idea that mathematics and abstract thought are a secure basis for philosophy, science, and morality.
-Plato and Pythagoras shared a "mystical approach to the soul and its place in the material world" and it is probable that both were influenced by Orphism.
+Plato and Pythagoras shared a "mystical approach to the soul and its place in the material world" and both were probably influenced by Orphism.
 The historian of philosophy Frederick Copleston states that Plato probably borrowed his tripartite theory of the soul from the Pythagoreans.
-Bertrand Russell, in his A History of Western Philosophy, contends that the influence of Pythagoras on Plato and others was so great that he should be considered the most influential philosopher of all time.
-He concludes that "I do not know of any other man who has been as influential as he was in the school of thought."

 A revival of Pythagorean teachings occurred in the first century BC when Middle Platonist philosophers such as Eudorus and Philo of Alexandria hailed the rise of a "new" Pythagoreanism in Alexandria.
 At around the same time, Neopythagoreanism became prominent.
 The first-century AD philosopher Apollonius of Tyana sought to emulate Pythagoras and live by Pythagorean teachings.
-The later first-century Neopythagorean philosopher Moderatus of Gades expanded on Pythagorean number philosophy and probably understood the soul as a "kind of mathematical harmony."
+The later first-century Neopythagorean philosopher Moderatus of Gades expanded on Pythagorean number philosophy and probably understood the soul as a "kind of mathematical harmony".
 The Neopythagorean mathematician and musicologist Nicomachus likewise expanded on Pythagorean numerology and music theory.
 Numenius of Apamea interpreted Plato's teachings in light of Pythagorean doctrines.